 How Evergreen works¶

-Application version and download links are only pulled from official sources (vendor web site, GitHub, SourceForge etc.) and never a third party.
+Application version and download information is only pulled from official vendor sources (vendor web site, vendor maintained application update API, vendor's official repositories on GitHub or SourceForge etc.) and never a third party.

 Evergreen uses an approach that returns at least the version number and download URI for applications programmatically - thus for each run an Evergreen function it should return the latest version and download link.